LambdaAlpha/airlang_rs/ext/README.md

-# The Extension of the Air Programming Language
+# The Extension of Air Programming Language

-The Air programming language is designed to be a universal, scalable and optimal programming language for abstraction-optimization and problem-solving.
+Air is a minimalist and universal programming language.

-This crate offers rich extensions for the Air programming language, such as:
+This crate offers rich extensions for Air programming language, such as:

-- Build tools for the Air language
+- Build tools
 - Operating system interfaces
 - And more